MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 The Power Query Editor helps you add these steps, through a diverse set of interactions on its user interface, to create the M Script that creates your desired query output.

 These set of steps names are a friendly way to interpret the M script that Power Query has created for you.
-To view this full M script you can either go to the Advanced Editor window or change the view of the formula bar to show the query script as shown below.
+To view this full M script you can either go to the Advanced Editor window in the View tab or change the view of the formula bar to show the query script as shown below.

 <image that displays the full script and the corresponding names of the steps>